Keith N. Hatschek

 From 1995 to 2001, he headed Keith Hatschek & Associates, a San Francisco Bay Area-based marketing and public relations firm serving the entertainment and media technology industries.
 Agency clientele included firms in the broadcast, post production, music, recording and consumer electronics industries in the U.S. and Europe.
 He has provided pro bono counsel to various not-for-profit organizations including Hearing Education and Awareness for Rockers (H.E.A.R.), Mix Foundation for Excellence in Audio and Lodi Women's Shelter.

 Professor Hatschek is the author of "How to Get a Job in the Music and Recording Industry," (Berklee Press, 2007) and "The Golden Moment: Recording Secrets," (Backbeat Books, 2005).
 He has become a recognized scholar studying the life and work of Dave and Iola Brubeck and has been invited to share his work on the Brubecks at conferences in the U.S., Canada, Poland and the United Kingdom.
 His article, "The Impact of American Jazz Diplomacy in Poland During the Cold War " was published in a 2010 issue of Jazz Perspectives.
-He recently appeared at the 55th Annual Monterey Jazz Festival as part of the 50th anniversary celebration of Dave and Iola's jazz musical, "The Real Ambassadors."
+In 2012 he appeared at the 55th Annual Monterey Jazz Festival as part of the 50th anniversary celebration of Dave and Iola's jazz musical, "The Real Ambassadors."
 He has published a number of articles on curricula and degree design in the Music and Entertainment Industry Educators Association Journal.
 Professor Hatschek writes a monthly column for the popular music industry blog "Echoes: Insight for Independent Artists" and serves as a mentor to students and alumni as they develop their careers in the music and entertainment industry.
 He also serves as the Faculty Advisor for Pacific's Music Management Club.